Thomas Hlongwane: Moroka Swallows

 He joined Swallows for a record breaking R22 000 in 1982.
-Hlongwane scored 59 goals for the Birds between 1985 and 1986 scoring hat tricks against Bush Bucks, Klerksdorp City and Orlando Pirates.
+Hlongwane scored 59 goals for the Birds between 1985 and 1986 scoring hat tricks against Durban Bush Bucks, Klerksdorp City and Orlando Pirates.
 He won the NSL Golden Boot in 1986, catching the eye of Olympiakos.

 After Retirement

 By the time of his death in 2006, he was the coach at Mamelodi Sundowns development.